 11. Learn to compromise and adjust

 A new marriage can bring on new challenges.
 Sometimes, as you get older, compromise or adjustment proves to be challenging.
-However, any successful relationship needs compromise, connection and cooperation for you to succeed.
+However, any successful relationship needs compromise, connection and cooperation for it to succeed.
 Don’t be too stubborn and learn to let go of control.

-You are the best judge to decide where you can give in and where you need to stand firm.
+You are the best judge of where you can give in and where you need to stand firm.
 Bear this rule in mind: Any relationship, be it your first or tenth, that demands you to compromise on self-respect is not worth it.
-But minor lifestyle changes should not bother you too much, especially if there is willingness on part of both partners to go the extra mile to make it work.
+But minor lifestyle changes should not bother you too much, especially if there is a willingness on part of both partners to go the extra mile to make it work.

 Research shows that second marriages are not as successful as the first one because couples come with the emotional and logistical baggage of the first one, plus the new relationship brings its own problems.
-However, these cannot be generalised as each story is different.
+However, these cannot be generalized as each story is different.

 Second marriages might be a bit harder since a person is already coming with a certain set of expectations that his or her first marriage has set in.
 Plus, there might be unresolved issues of the first marriage that may cause shadows on the next one if they have not been addressed upfront.

 If a couple makes a conscious decision not to repeat the mistakes of their first committed relationship that failed, there is a possibility of the second marriage being happier and more successful than the first one.